Soulatluk (the language of the Wiyot people)

-The Wiyot Tribe has received a 2-year grant from the Institute of Museum and Library Services to create a Wiyot Conversation Book.
+The Wiyot Tribe received a grant from the Institute of Museum and Library Services to create a Soulatluk (the language of the Wiyot people) Conversation Book.

 - An 1889 Wiyot vocabulary recorded by Jeremiah Curtis (booklet with index)